3 Year Fixed Rate Bond (Issue 565)

 What is the interest rate?Annual Interest

-• Interest can be credited to the account or transferred to another building society/bank account or to another account held with the Society.
+• Interest can be credited to the account or transferred to another building society/bank account or to another account that you have with us.

-‡Gross means the rate of interest payable before the deduction of income tax at the rate specified by law.
+‡Gross means the rate of interest payable before tax has been taken off.

-†AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and added each year.
+†AER stands for Annual Equivalent Rate and this is what the interest rate would be if interest was paid and added each year.

-Can Leeds Building Society change the interest rate?The interest rate on this account is fixed, this means the interest rate paid on your account won’t change during the fixed rate term subject to the minimum balance of £100 being maintained.
+Can Leeds Building Society change the interest rate?The interest rate on this account is fixed, this means the interest rate paid on your account won’t change during the fixed rate term subject to the minimum balance of £100 being in your account.

-This projection is provided for illustrative purposes only and will depend on the individual circumstances of each customer.
+This projection is only an illustration and will depend on your individual circumstances.

 How do I open and manage my account?Eligibility: